Java syntax: Functional interfaces and lambda expressions

-Lambda's parameters types do not have to be fully specified and can be inferred from the interface it implements.
-Lambda's body can be written without a body block and a return statement if it is only an expression.
+The parameter types of a lambda do not have to be fully specified and can be inferred from the interface it implements, but there is no place to explicitly specify the lambda's return type (which is inferred).
+The body of the lambda can be written without a body block and a return statement if it is only an expression.
 Also, for those interfaces which only have a single parameter in the method, round brackets can be omitted.